 The Blue Lacy was developed in the mid-19th century by the Lacy family in Texas.
-It is believed to be a mix of greyhound, scent hound, and coyote, specifically bred to meet the demands of ranch work and hunting game on vast Texan lands.
-The breed is so esteemed in its home state that it was named the official state dog of Texas in 2005.
+Believed to be a mix of Greyhound, scent hound, and coyote, this breed was specifically designed to meet the rigorous demands of ranch work and hunting across vast Texan landscapes.
+In recognition of its cultural and working significance, the Blue Lacy was officially named the state dog of Texas in 2005.

 Energy Level